Mitochondria in PET studies

 The outer mitochondrial membrane resembles cellular plasma membranes, except that the large number of porins allow free diffusion of small molecules and even small proteins across it.
 Therefore the solute concentrations in the cytoplasm and in mitochondrial intermembrane space (perimitochondrial space) are the same, but protein contents are different; for example cytochrome c is located in the intermembrane space only.
 Endoplasmic reticulum (ER) associates with large fraction of the mitochondrial outer membrane (mitochondria-associated ER-membrane, MAM); it has a critical role in cellular homeostasis, for example via involvement in Ca2+ signalling; it is also crucial in lipid and lipid intermediate transfer between mitochondria and ER.

-The inner mitochondrial membrane has unique phospholipid content, including cardiolipin, that contains four fatty acids, and is otherwise found only in bacterial cell membranes.
+The inner mitochondrial membrane has unique phospholipid content, including cardiolipin, that is not found elsewhere.
 Proteins make up about 75% of the mass of the inner membrane, regulating strictly the transport of solutes between perimitochondrial space and matrix.